 Cons of Spanish Tile Roofs

-One of the first questions asked by people considering natural barrel tile roofing is: “How long will clay tiles last on my roof?”
 This is a good question because the life expectancy of Spanish clay tiles is based on a number of factors.
-Even though they may have a 50-year warranty, there are issues that can cause the tiles to degrade long before the warranty has expired, one of which is the local climate.
+Even though the homeowner may have a 50-year warranty, there are issues that can cause Spanish Barrel tiles to degrade long before the warranty has expired, one of which is the local climate.

-This is particularly important in areas that have extreme freeze/thaw cycles.
-The more water the clay absorbs, the faster it will deteriorate as the water freezes in the tile and expands.
+In areas that have extreme freeze and thaw temperature cycles, the more water the clay absorbs, the faster it deteriorates as the water freezes and causes the tile to expand.
 After this happens, the tiles are less resistant to future freezes.
-Only Class 1 clay tiles meet the specifications of ASTM C1167 and are made to withstand these types of temperature swings.
+Only Class 1 clay tiles meet the specifications of ASTM C1167 and can withstand these types of temperature swings.

-How often is maintenance performed on the roof?
+3. How often is maintenance performed on clay roof tiles?

-Clay barrel tiles are strong as long as they are not resisting anything but wind and rain.
-However, they are brittle and can easily break when being walked on during maintenance.
-Broken tiles are difficult to repair without causing further damage.
+Clay barrel tiles are strong as long as they are not resisting anything except for wind and rain.
+But they can break easily when being walked on during maintenance, which makes them increasingly more difficult to repair.

 Synthetic Spanish Barrel Roof Tiles Are An Excellent Long-Life Alternative to Clay

-You want the beauty and charm of barrel roof tiles on your home but there are a number of negatives associated with natural clay?
+Want the beauty and charm of barrel roof tiles on your home without the number of negatives associated with natural clay?
 Check out Brava's Synthetic Spanish Barrel Tiles.

 - 50-year limited warranty